-Like National History and the World of Nations, Christopher L. Hill’s current research is both comparative and transnational.
+Like National History and the World of Nations and Figures of the World, Christopher L. Hill’s current research is both comparative and transnational.
 His ongoing work is committed both to “granular” approaches to literature and thought from different parts of the world and to uncovering the mediations shaping the relationship between local phenomena and the world-scale structures of capital and the international state system.
 As in his earlier work, too, he uses examples from the “peripheral” country of Japan to upset theoretical assumptions derived from North Atlantic history.

 Japanese Writers in the “Bandung Moment”